bringing clarity, courage and hope to people

 (If you find this description a bit formal and would like a more informal explanation of what Black Light Course is about, please go to the end of the page for 'The alternative explanation').

-(Les Isaac and Stuart Murray Williams) 9 May: African Christianity in Western Europe (Israel Olofinjana) 16 May: The Black Influence on Church History (Clare Williams) 23 May: Roots and Routes (Bev Thomas) 6 June: The Black Presence in the Bible (Robert Beckford) 13 June: Post-colonialism and Post-Christendom (Ron Nathan and Stuart Murray Williams) 20 June: White and Black: issues of justice (Gale Richards): 27 June: Partnership in Mission (Harvey Kwiyani and Dan Yarnell) Programme of speakers on specific dates may change Is there in-course study to do?
+8 May: The Black Presence in the Bible and Reparations (Eleasah Louis) 15 May: The Black Influence on Church History (Clare Williams) 22 May: Post-colonialism and Post-Christendom (Ron Nathan and Stuart Murray Williams) 5 June: Roots and Routes (Bev Thomas) 12 June: African Christianity in Western Europe (Israel Olofinjana) 19 June: White and Black: justice matters (Gale Richards): 26 June: Partnership in Mission (Harvey Kwiyani and Dan Yarnell) Programme of speakers on specific dates may change Is there in-course study to do?

 The Black Light Course is hosted on Zoom meetings format, and each session is run in an interactive way including break-out rooms and time for questions to the speakers at the end.
 Delegates are encouraged to have their videos live where possible.
 The sessions are not recorded, however if a delegate misses a session then we can make available, on request, a recording of the talk from an earlier course. |